 STATEMENT FROM THE NATIONAL SECURITY COUNCIL

 The National Security Council considers matters relating to internal security and any significant security developments in the Territory, including the occurrence of significant criminal activity.
-The NSC comprises the Governor, as Chairman and members, including the Premier; one other Minister, who is the Deputy Premier and Minister for Communication and Works; the Attorney General (ex-officio) and the Commissioner of Police (ex-officio).
+The NSC comprises the Governor, as Chairman and members, including the Premier, the Minister for Communications and Works, the Attorney General (ex-officio) and the Commissioner of Police (ex-officio).